 - c.
-A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average; - d.
+A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average.
+The RSM Admissions Manager will ultimately decide whether a GPA is sufficient or not: - d.
 A GMAT score of at least 600; - e.
 A motivation letter and a curriculum vitae.